 The National Register proved to be plenty strong, as initial plans to completely transform the layout of the square were paired down vastly to only the repair of existing walkways, installation of an automatic underground sprinkler system, and the replanting of some trees and shrubs after opposition from local preservationists and inquires from the National Parks Service.

-It turned out the City was fully funding the effort, but local preservationists showed up in force once again and took the city to court to stop the project.
+It turned out the City was fully funding the effort, but local preservationists again showed up in force and took the city to court to stop the project.
 In the end, the plan for the sound and light show was rejected as too burdensome and difficult to operate, and the square remained as it was.

-Today, Jackson Square appears just as it did when designated a National Historic Landmark over five decades ago, in the same elegant form it has retained for over a century and a half.
+Today, Jackson Square appears just as it did when designated a National Historic Landmark five decades ago, in the same elegant form it has retained for over a century and a half.

 Jackson Square represents a unique combination of American history and values.
-All at once, it expresses the European influences on the nation’s founding, the westward expansion, and settlement that defined the national character for so long, and acts as a special tribute to a man regarded as one of the nation’s first homegrown heroes.
+All at once, it expresses the European influences on the nation’s founding, the westward expansion, and settlement that defined the national character for so long and acts as a special tribute to a man regarded as one of the nation’s first homegrown heroes.

-This treasured public space has remained a national favorite for 300 years and will continue its role as the internationally recognized face of New Orleans for centuries more to come.
+This treasured public space has remained a national favorite for 300 years and will continue its role as the internationally recognized face of New Orleans for centuries and more to come.

 Night Falls on Jackson Square